Research. Sounds both intimidating and boring right?

 Is this rule universal?

-This is because they start med school earlier than the U.S. (usually directly after finishing high school).
+This is because they start med school earlier than in the U.S. (usually directly after finishing high school).

 Why is research important for med school?